Codinosaur/tantechnova/README.md

 The project supports video dehazing, live on the Raspberry Pi 400.

 # Run:
-* Make sure that the shell environment is in the directory with `main.py` and `dehazer.pth`
+* Make sure that the shell environment is in the directory with `main.py`, `button.png` and `dehazer.pth`
 ```sh
 cd /path/to/python/file
 python main.py
 ```

-* To ensure the file opens at startup of desktop environment, place `startup.desktop` in `/etc/xdg/autostart/`.
+* To ensure the file opens at startup of desktop environment, place `to add in other folders/startup.desktop` in `/etc/xdg/autostart/`.

-* Add the location of `startup.sh` in `startup.desktop`.
+* Add the location of `startup.sh` in `To add in other folders/startup.desktop`.
 ```.desktop
 Exec=/path/to/startup.sh
 ```